NVIDIA/NVFlare/README.md

 ### Release 2.2.1

 * [FL Simulator]( https://nvflare.readthedocs.io/en/main/user_guide/fl_simulator.html) --
-  A lightweight simulator of a running NVFLARE FL deployment.
-It can allow researchers to test and debug their application without provisioning a real project.
+  A lightweight simulator of a running NVFLARE FL development.
+It allows researchers to test and debug their application without provisioning a real project.
 The FL jobs run on a server and multiple clients in the same process but in a similar way to how it would run in a real deployment.
 Researchers can quickly build out new components and jobs that can then be directly used in a real production deployment.